alvinr/data-modeling/redis/compact_structures/README.md

 print_event_seat_map(event)
 ```

-In the function ```create_event``` we set the key for the seating row in the event, but in this case we are setting a binary encoded structure filled with one's to represent each seat that is availbale.
+In the function ```create_event``` we set the key for the seating row in the event, but in this case we are setting a binary encoded structure filled with one's to represent each seat that is available.
 So why don't we simply just store the numeric value?
 Well, the answers is that each language driver will pickle and store the value in a string representation in a meaningful to that language.
-If we are just using Python or any other specifc language, then that woudl be find.
+If we are just using Python or any other specific language, then that would be find.
 However, if we want to use any of the in-built Redis operators, then we need to store the value in a way that Redis can manipulate, so this is why we use the ```struct.pack``` method to pack the data correctly.
 This will vary by language on exactly how you do this, but the key point is that you need to store the data in a way that Redis can manipulate.

 If you run the code you will see: